Multilevel Richardson-Romberg extrapolation: Numerical experiments

-Although nobody would adopt any kind of Monte Carlo simulation to compute option price in this model in practice since a standard difference method on the Black-Scholes parabolic PDE is much more efficient to evaluate a vanilla option and many path-dependent ones, it turns out that the Black-Scholes model and its Euler scheme is a very demanding {\em benchmark} to test and evaluate the performances of Monte Carlo method(s).
-As a consequence, it is quite appropriate to carry out numerical tests with \MLRR (and \MLMC).
+Although nobody would adopt any kind of Monte Carlo simulation to compute option price in this model since a standard difference method on the Black-Scholes parabolic PDE is much more efficient to evaluate a vanilla option and many path-dependent ones, it turns out that the time discretization of a Black-Scholes model and its Euler scheme is a very demanding {\em benchmark} to test and evaluate the performances of Monte Carlo method(s).
+As a consequence, it is quite appropriate to carry out numerical tests with \MLRR and \MLMC.

-\subsubsection{Vanilla Call option $\alpha = \beta = 1$}
+\subsubsection{Vanilla Call option ($\alpha = \beta = 1$)}

 The Black-Scholes parameters considered here are $s_0 = 100$, $r = 0.06$ and $\sigma = 0.4$.
 The payoff is a European {\em Call} with maturity $T=1$ year and strike $K= 80$.